Henpecked: Plot

 Oswald is playing piano in his apartment room, singing a swing song.
-Just then, a disturbed bear from another room comes in and confronts him.
-When the bear opens the door, he sternly drags Oswald off the piano, choking him while his fingers being stuck on keys, and tells Oswald to quit playing and ensure silence.
+A bear from another room, who has been disturbed by the music, comes in and confronts him.
+When the bear opens the door, he sternly drags Oswald off the piano, choking him while his fingers are stuck on keys, and tells Oswald to quit playing and ensure silence.
 Oswald hesitantly agrees to the demands.
 A moment later, a frog from a glass bowl jumps out and lands on some piano keys before leaping out of the scene.
-In this, the bear picks up the piano and tosses it out the window.
-Before the bruin leaves, Oswald is given a reminder.
+In this, the bear picks up the piano and tosses it out of the window.
+Before the bruin leaves, he gives Oswald a reminder.

 Hours later, Oswald receives a phone call.
 Speaking to him is a stray kitten who is a friend of his.
-The kitten is looking to come visit Oswald as well as bring in a pack of other stray kittens.
+The kitten is looking to visit Oswald and to bring in a pack of other stray kittens.
 Oswald rejects the offer because of the deal he made with his grumpy neighbor.
-Nevertheless, the stray kittens marched and jumped with joy (the movement of the jumping animation is mixed between 2 different frames of the jump, and a frame of the marching) on sidewalks and roads as one of the kittens in Walter Lantz's voice told the other strays to follow him.
+Nevertheless, the stray kittens march and jump with joy (with several animation errors) on sidewalks and roads as one of the kittens with Lantz's voice told the other strays to follow him.

-To Oswald's dismay, They jumped with joy and marched inside and begin rough-housing.
-They jump on beds while yelling "whoopie" (as they later broke the bed making bed bugs, gibberish in chipmunk voices scrambled out of the bed), perform acrobatics on chandeliers, catapult Oswald around with a blanket, and even one of the kittens opened Oswald's mouth by using his ears and another one puts an umbrella inside his mouth, making him acting like a balloon in the hallway.
+To Oswald's dismay, they jump with joy and march inside the apartment and begin rough-housing.
+They jump on beds shouting "whoopie" (later breaking the bed forcing a huge bed bug evacuation with sped-up gibberish voices), perform acrobatics on chandeliers, catapult Oswald around with a blanket, and even one of the kittens opened Oswald's mouth by using his ears and another one shoves an umbrella inside his mouth, which sends him floating like a balloon in the hallway.
 The umbrella was later hooked, and drags Oswald down to the ground making the umbrella come out of his mouth.
 As they are having their wild fun, one of them decides to play a prank on the bear by putting a clothes iron in the latter's trousers.
 Oswald tries to intervene but to no avail.
 The bear twitches in pain and frantically runs around before sitting in a bucket filled with water.

 Minutes afterward, one of the stray kittens plays a trombone.
 As the tiny cat performs, the slide of his instrument starts striking the ceiling, and its impact is felt by the bear who is bathing straight upstairs.
 Eventually, the floor of the bathroom crumbles and collapses.
-The bruin plummets to the floor below and figures this is the last straw.
+The bruin plummets to the floor below and figures that this is the last straw.